imvishu09/Apple-leaf-disease-detection/README.md

-Your project for plant disease classification using TensorFlow looks well-structured!
-Here's a concise overview that incorporates all the information you've provided:

----

 # Plant Disease Classification using TensorFlow

 This repository implements a plant disease classification system using a Convolutional Neural Network (CNN) with TensorFlow.
 The model is trained on the PlantVillage dataset, specifically focusing on categorizing images of apple leaves into four classes: Apple scab, Black rot, Cedar apple rust, and Healthy.